15 Common Chicken Diseases: What To Know

-More dangerous is the fact that Coccidiosis weakens a chicken, making them susceptible to other diseases while they are battling with the parasite.
+More dangerous is that Coccidiosis weakens a chicken, making them susceptible to other diseases while battling with the parasite.

 There are quite a few ways to deal with Coccidiosis.
-You can get an anticoccidial agent like amprolium or toltrazuril, while antibiotics can be options if secondary infections occur.
+You can get an anticoccidial agent like amprolium or toltrazuril, while antibiotics can be an option if secondary infections occur.

 A gentler alternative is using an essential oil like thyme, tea tree, or clove.

-Easy preventatives include vaccinating the chickens and keeping the coop clean and dry.
+Easy preventatives include vaccinating the backyard chickens and keeping the coop clean and dry.

-Because the parasite become infectious in wet or humid environments, it is a good idea to keep not only the entire coop clean, but especially the area around feeders and waterers.
+Because the parasite becomes infectious in wet or humid environments, it is a good idea to keep the entire coop clean and the area around feeders and waterers.